Citizens Financial Group

-Citizens Financial Group, Inc. is an American bank headquartered in Providence, Rhode Island, which operates in the states of Connecticut, Delaware, Florida, Maryland, Massachusetts, Michigan, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, Rhode Island, Vermont, and Virginia, as well as Washington, DC.
+Citizens Financial Group, Inc. is an American bank holding company, headquartered in Providence, Rhode Island.
+The company owns the bank Citizens Bank, N.A., which operates in the U.S. states of Connecticut, Delaware, Florida, Maryland, Massachusetts, Michigan, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, Rhode Island, Vermont, and Virginia, as well as Washington, DC.

-Between 1988 and its 2014 initial public offering, Citizens was a wholly owned subsidiary of The Royal Bank of Scotland Group.
-The group sold its last 20.9% stake in the company in October 2015.
+Between 1988 and its 2014 initial public offering, Citizens was a wholly owned subsidiary of Royal Bank of Scotland (RBS).
+RBS sold its last 20.9% stake in the company in October 2015.

-Citizens operates 1,003 branches and 4 wealth centers as of 22 June 2022 and over 3,100 ATMs across 11 states under the Citizens Bank brand.
+Citizens operates 1,078 branches and four wealth centers as of August 31, 2023, and over 3,200 ATMs across 14 states under the Citizens Bank brand.

-Citizens ranks 13th on the List of largest banks in the United States as of Q4 2022.
+Citizens ranks 18th on the "List of largest banks in the United States" as of Q3 2024.

-History

 Early history

 Citizens was established in 1828 as the High Street Bank in Providence, Rhode Island.
 In 1871, the Rhode Island legislature gave a second charter to establish the Citizens Savings Bank which eventually acquired its parent group to form Citizens Trust Company.
 The bank then expanded through Rhode Island, opening a total of 29 branches in that state.
 It established Citizens Financial Group as a holding company when the bank acquired The Greenville Trust Company in 1954.

 In 1985, Citizens changed status from a mutual savings bank to a federal stock savings bank.
 Expansion into other states began with Massachusetts in 1986.

 RBS ownership

-In 1988, Royal Bank of Scotland Group acquired Citizens.
+In 1988, The Royal Bank of Scotland Group acquired Citizens.
 Under RBS ownership, Citizens acquired several smaller banks in New England to become the second largest bank in the region.
 In 1996, in conjunction with the acquisition of First NH Bank, the Bank of Ireland gained a 23.5% stake in Citizens, which RBS then acquired two years later to resume 100% ownership.

 In 1999, Citizens acquired the United States Trust Company of Boston and the retail banking business of State Street Corporation, significantly increasing its footprint in Massachusetts.

 Expansion outside New England began in 2001, when RBS purchased the retail banking division of Mellon Financial Corporation in Pennsylvania, New Jersey and Delaware for $2 billion.
 At one stroke, Citizens Bank became the second-largest bank in Pennsylvania, and a major bank in both Philadelphia and Pittsburgh.

+On January 17, 2003, Citizens Financial Group purchased Commonwealth Bancorp, the holding company for Commonwealth Bank, based in Norristown, Pennsylvania.

-In July 2003, the bank purchased the naming rights to the new home field of the Philadelphia Phillies, which was named Citizens Bank Park.
+In July 2003, the bank purchased the naming rights to the new home stadium of the Philadelphia Phillies professional baseball team, which was named Citizens Bank Park and opened on April 3, 2004.

-On 17 January 2003, Citizens Financial Group purchased Commonwealth Bancorp, the holding company for Commonwealth Bank, based in Norristown, Pennsylvania.

 In 2004, RBS purchased the credit card division of Connecticut-based People's Bank.
 This purchase allowed Citizens to issue and market its own credit cards.